TieDyeAstronomer/avspec/workflows.md

 # WIP outline

-Whereas the other individual documents will have tutorials with the details on "how to do [x] procedure", this document will present an overview of all the steps required/recommended for producing a specrum, i.e. an entire "workflow".
+Whereas the other individual documents will have tutorials with the details on "how to do [x] procedure", this document will present a general overview of all the steps required/recommended for producing a specrum, i.e. an entire "workflow".
 When a document is available with extra information about a given step, it should be linked.

 ## Example workflow